inlab-geo/cofi/docs/tutorial.rst

 and "optimisation", more will be supported), you can use :code:`suggest_tools()` to see a list of backend tools to choose from.

+.. admonition:: Ways to select inversion tools
+  :class: attention

+  We are working on enabling different ways to select the backend tool for different classes of audience.

 3. start an :code:`Inversion`.
 This step is common:

    .. code::